ozyuzer/CS412-ML-Project/README.md

 # CS412 Course Project - _Can we predict HW grades from ChatGPT interactions?_

 _by_
-_Alkım Özyüzer, Baturalp Arslan Kabadayı, Görkem Afşin, Deniz Özdemir, Nil Boyraz, Eren Özdil_
+_Alkım Özyüzer, Baturalp Arslan Kabadayı, Görkem Afşin, Deniz Özdemir, Nil Boyraz and Eren Özdil_

 ## 1. Reading the Data